The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 Deep Contact Consolidation & Enrichment: The tool must automatically aggregate contacts and their information from your email (Gmail), calendar, and social media accounts like LinkedIn and Twitter.

 Intelligent Reminders & Reconnect Cadence: A crucial feature is the ability to schedule follow-ups and get reminders.
-Many founders specifically look for an "interval based reminder system based on priorities."
+Many founders specifically look for an interval-based reminder system based on priorities.

 Seamless social media integration: Your CRM should work where you work—on LinkedIn.
-This addresses the common frustration that many CRMs "don't actually sync with your Gmail or social media accounts."
+This addresses the common frustration that many CRMs don't actually sync with your Gmail or social media accounts.

 Guaranteed data export: You should be able to easily export your contacts and notes to prevent vendor lock-in, a major concern for many users.